 The Feast of First Fruits and Shavuot; counting 50 days from the time of Passover, to celebrate the blessing of a good and fruitful harvest of grains, (wheat and barley, the main crops).
 On Shavuot or “Pentecost” two leavened loaves of bread were made, each weighed about 5 pounds, were “waved” by the priest before the LORD in a special ceremony.
 These loaves symbolize the blessings of YHVH, they could also represent Israel and the Nations, “2” is the number of “unity” and “division” we are all “united” to YHVH by Messiah Yeshua and have been “divided” or “separated” from the lost world of sin, YET, we still have our sin nature, noted by the leaven in the loaves of bread.
 It was also on “Shavuot” that the Torah was given on Mt.
 Sinai

 The Feast of Trumpets, “Yom Teruah” symbolizes the start of the “days of Awe” when we reflect on our own relationship with Adonai.
 How do we measure up to God’s standards?
 Lacking?
 Fall short?
 I would say YES.
 10 days later, comes “Yom Kippur” the day of “covering” or “Atonement” which was when the high priest came into the Holy of Holies, once a year, to commune with Adonai.
 This day points to Calvary, when Yeshua’s blood “atoned” for our sins, past, present, and future.
 It is a day of fasting, repentance, and soul searching.
-It is a day when we are accustomed to dressing in white.
+It is a day when we are accustomed to dress in white.